 - AVAC Ltd. has several programs to assist projects that meet their funding criteria.

-- AFSC Commercial is a division of Agriculture Financial Services Corporation offering a unique portfolio of innovative financing options, to help meet the capital needs of the rapidly expanding value-added and agrifood industry.
+- AFSC is a division of Agriculture Financial Services Corporation offering a unique portfolio of innovative financing options, to help meet the capital needs of the rapidly expanding value-added and agrifood industry.

 Farm Credit Canada

 - FCC loans are available for on-farm diversification and for off-farm businesses that process, transport, store or distribute farm inputs or farm produce, provided that the applicant or the shareholders of the applicant (in the case of companies or co-operatives) are involved in primary agricultural production related to the business.

 - Society option - At some point in the process, the group of key individuals who are driving the project need to organize around a business entity.
 Forming a Society is one way to accomplish this.